cromonHarry/Vocab-LLM-Quiz/README.md

 1. Find more suitable public English question datasets
 2. Refine prompts to generate better AI assistant suggestions
-3. Re-tune the Llama3.2-1b model with new datasets to improve overall performance
+3. Re-tune the small language model with new datasets to perform more interesting persona.